Grace Meng: Tenure

 Meng was the author of the Reverse Mortgage Act of 2009 that prohibited proceeds received from reverse mortgages from being considered as income, so senior citizens can get their partial property tax exemption.
 Seven other of her pieces of legislation were signed into law.

 In 2009, Meng was named one of City & State's "New York City Rising Stars: 40 Under 40".

+Linda Sun

+During Meng's time as a member of the New York Assembly, Linda Sun worked as a member of her staff.
+In 2024, Sun was arrested and charged with several federal felony violations for acting as an unregistered agent of the People's Republic of China.
+Meng was not charged with any wrongdoing.
+In response to Sun's arrest, Meng commented, "Like every American patriot, I am deeply, deeply concerned about the national security threat that the Chinese Communist Party’s government poses to the United States, and I believe we need to protect our nation from it."

 U.S. House of Representatives

 2012 election

 In June 2012, Meng faced fellow Assembly member Rory Lancman and New York City Council member Elizabeth Crowley in a primary election for New York's 6th congressional district and won.
 She received the endorsement of the Queens County Democratic Party, and a New York Times reporter wrote that she was "poised to become the biggest political star from New York City's fastest-growing demographic group."
 Meng said her focus would be to create jobs, improve transportation, and grow tourism opportunities in her borough.
+Like her father, she garnered local community support from the Henan Association of Eastern America, a local Henan hometown association co-founded by Meng's grandmother.

+Meng's father, Jimmy Meng, was arrested during an FBI sting investigation in 2012.
+He later pleaded guilty to wire fraud in connection with a bribery scheme.

-On November 6, 2012, she won the race for New York's 6th congressional district against Republican member of the New York City Council Dan Halloran, making her the first Asian American elected to Congress from New York.
+On November 6, 2012, Grace Meng defeated Republican New York City Councilmember Dan Halloran, making her the first Asian American elected to Congress from New York.

-Congressional tenure